lynnfaraday/aresmush.com/tutorials/code/dev-tools.md

         export NVM_DIR="$HOME/.nvm"
         [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh"

+6. Assuming everything installed correctly, **log out then back in again**.

+7. Then execute the following commands:

+> <i class="fa fa-exclamation-triangle"></i> **Note:**
+> 3. For configuring the game, you don't need a new host name.
+You can just use the IP address of the droplet.
+> 4. Use different ports for everything, **especially** the database port.
+This will initialize the database fresh, and you don't want to wipe out your main game's database.

+        bin/configure
+        bin/wipedb

+To start your game:

 The game will not be running 24/7 like your main game.
 When you want to start it, you'll need to open three separate terminal shells and do: